brandonregard/itsm-server/README.md

 Data set: https://archive.ics.uci.edu/ml/datasets/Incident+management+process+enriched+event+log

 NOTES:
+* Obviously, something like this would require authentication.
 * The data set is not very good.
 It's a single table.
 Should be using normalized data.
 * Need to modularize the the API.
 * Normally, I would have made the API private.
 However, time was of the essence.